 Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

-Each model exposes a different context window, and understanding the effective capacity—after overhead—is the first step to optimisation.
+Each model exposes a different context window.
+Understanding the effective capacity, after overhead, is the first step to optimisation.

 The input window is what you can send; total context includes the model’s reasoning and output tokens.
 Your usable capacity is the input window minus all overhead.

-Every API call includes a system prompt composed from Codex’s built-in instructions plus any AGENTS.md tiers you’ve defined.
-This typically costs 2–5K tokens per turn 3.
-The good news: OpenAI’s prompt caching means this payload is loaded once and cached thereafter, so subsequent turns in the same session pay a fraction of the original cost 3.
+Every API call includes a system prompt composed from Codex’s built-in instructions plus any AGENTS.md tiers you have defined.
+This typically costs 2,000 to 5,000 tokens per turn4.
+OpenAI’s prompt caching means this payload loads once and is cached afterwards, so subsequent turns in the same session pay a fraction of the original cost4.

-• ~500 tokens per registered tool for built-in Codex tools 3
+• About 500 tokens per registered built-in Codex tool4

-A typical four-server MCP setup adds roughly 7,000 tokens of overhead per turn 5.
-Heavy configurations with five or more servers can burn 50,000+ tokens before you type your first prompt 4.
+A typical four-server MCP setup adds roughly 7,000 tokens of overhead per turn5.
+Heavy configurations with five or more servers can burn more than 50,000 tokens before you type your first prompt1.

-When Codex reads a file—via @file references or tool calls—the full content enters the context window.
-A 500-line module might cost 15K tokens of input 3.
+When Codex reads a file via @file references or tool calls, the full content enters the context window.
+A 500-line module might cost 15,000 tokens of input4.
 There is no automatic truncation; if you point Codex at a large file, every byte counts.

 Reasoning effort has a dramatic impact on token consumption.
-At xhigh, Codex uses 3–5× more tokens than medium for the same prompt 3.
-The reasoning tokens are consumed server-side (they don’t appear in your visible output), but they count against your quota and billing.
+At xhigh, Codex uses three to five times more tokens than medium for the same prompt4.
+The reasoning tokens are consumed server-side (they do not appear in your visible output), but they count against your quota and billing.

 graph LR